run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiDaemonSetRolloutStuck.md

 `kubectl get daemonset -n runai-backend`

-One or more of the daemonsets will have no running pods on certain nodes
+Identify the one or more of the daemonsets that have no running pods on some of the nodes.

 ## Mitigation

-Run `kubectl describe daemonset X -n runai` to try and figure out why the daemonset cannot create pods.
-Contact Run:ai if you cannot correct the issue.
+Run `kubectl describe daemonset X -n runai` on the relevant deamonset(s) to try and figure out why it cannot create pods.
+If you cannot correct the issue, contact Run:ai support.